jmecom/capable/PROGRESS.md

 ## Explicitness Policy (Phase 2)
 - Match exhaustiveness enforced with missing-variant diagnostics.
+- Exhaustiveness errors now point at the `match` keyword span.
 - Variable shadowing now rejected by the typechecker.